When Declaring Bankruptcy – Can I travel overseas?

 The bankruptcy process is designed to safeguard you so that you can move forward in your life without debt.
 Going bankrupt will not mean that people will be able to come to your house whenever they like.
 On the contrary, in the Northern Territory, bankruptcy protects you from creditors or bailiffs.

 The most contact you will ever receive when you declare bankruptcy is a letter or an email, and at Bankruptcy Tennant Creek we can help to make the process even simpler than that.

 Call us with any questions at all on 1300 795 575.

 Can I Have My Bankruptcy Annulled?

 Yes.
-There are provisions within the Bankruptcy Act that enable a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
-In bankruptcy terms, this technique is usually described as a Section 73 proposal and it is an approach where everybody wins.
-Essentially, the trustee contacts your creditors, presents them with your offer, which is substantially less than the original debt owed, the condition is that the creditors clear your credit file clean.
-This process usually takes a few weeks and there are fees involved.
-A section 73 annulment proposal can be done at any time during the 3 years you are bankrupt although it is more likely to be successful if attempted later on in your bankruptcy.
+There are provisions within the Bankruptcy Act that make it possible for a bankrupt individual to have their bankruptcy annulled and the bankruptcy record removed from your credit history.
+In bankruptcy terms, this technique is normally described as a Section 73 proposal and it is an approach where everyone wins.
+Essentially, the trustee contacts your creditors, presents them with your offer, which is significantly less than the original debt owed, the condition is that the creditors clear your credit file clean.
+This process usually takes a couple of weeks and there are costs involved.
+A section 73 annulment proposal can be done at any time during the 3 years you are bankrupt although it is more likely to be successful if attempted later in your bankruptcy.

-At Bankruptcy Experts we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our clients through their bankruptcies unscathed, ready to start over.
+At Bankruptcy Tennant Creek we have a wealth of experience and skills in Section 73 proposals, we combine this with our proven strategies to bring our clients through their bankruptcies unscathed, ready to start over.
 Call us on 1300 795 575 to see how we can help you.